EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-saturation excess runoff as a fraction of saturated fraction of land
+Saturation excess runoff as a fraction of the saturated fraction of a grid-cell.

 **Parameters**
 - None